 My focus needs to be developing boys into men of character through relationship.

-Without knowing it, I was doing this with my athletes.
+Without knowing it, I was building character through sports with my athletes.
 If you ask Reed Prosser, the Head Football Coach at Heritage High School, what was one of the reasons that he had the best record in school history last season, he would undoubtedly say because his players were stronger and their bodies more resilient.
 This didn’t happen just because of my expertise as a strength and condition coach or because I found the perfect program for our football team.
 I truly believe it is because I developed a relationship with the athletes by talking to them about things other than weights.
 They know that I care about each and every one of them and so they genuinely care about the workouts I put together for them.

 My first year at Heritage High School I struggled to get more than 10 football players in the weight room in the off-season, but now I regularly have 40 football players lifting in the off-season.
 Not only that, but I have football players asking me for additional workouts.
 They genuinely want to be in the weight room now.